mateomartinez510/Advanced_NBA_Stats_Capstone/README.md

 # Predicting NBA Statistics with a Linear Regression Model

 The goal of this project is to use Advanced NBA statistics from one season to predict a specific metric of player performance in the following season.
-(maybe here explain why this project, usefulness to NBA managers/scouts at identifying talent, also with legalization of sports gambling and popularity of fanatasy sports, any sports enthusiast could benefit from a model that can predict player statistics in the future.)
+This project is aimed towards an audience of NBA managers/scouts invested in identifying talent.
+Additionaly, with the legalization of sports gambling and popularity of fanatasy sports, any sports enthusiast could benefit from this model that can predict player growth or regression.

 # The Data